takuyagt/data-prep-kit/README.md

 ### Run your first data prep pipeline

-Now that you have run a single transform, the next step is to explore how to put these transforms together to run a data prep pipeline for an end to end use case like fine tuning model or building a RAG application.
+Now that you have run a single transform, the next step is to explore how to put these transforms together to run a data prep pipeline for an end to end use case like fine tuning a model or building a RAG application.
 This [notebook](examples/notebooks/fine%20tuning/code/sample-notebook.ipynb) gives an example of how to build an end to end data prep pipeline for fine tuning for code LLMs.
+Similarly, this [notebook](examples/notebooks/fine%20tuning/language/demo_with_launcher.ipynb) is a fine tuning example of an end-to-end sample data pipeline designed for processing language datasets.
 You can also explore how to build a RAG pipeline [here](examples/notebooks/rag).

 ### Current list of transforms
 The matrix below shows the the combination of modules and supported runtimes.
 All the modules can be accessed [here](transforms) and can be combined to form data processing pipelines, as shown in the [examples](examples) folder.